Kanye West's Twitter, Instagram locked over offensive posts

 By The Associated Press

-NEW YORK (AP) — Kanye West’s Twitter and Instagram accounts have been locked because of antisemitic posts from the rapper, now known legally as Ye.
+NEW YORK (AP) — Kanye West once suggested slavery was a choice.
+He called the COVID-19 vaccine “the mark of the beast.”
+Earlier this month, he was criticized for wearing a “White Lives Matter” T-shirt to his collection at Paris Fashion Week.

-Spokespersons for Twitter and Instagram parent company Meta said Sunday that Ye posted messages that violated their policies.

-In a tweet sent late Saturday, Ye said he would soon go “death con 3 on JEWISH PEOPLE,” according to internet archive records, making an apparent reference to the U.S. military readiness condition scale known as DEFCON.
+Now the rapper who is legally known as Ye is again embroiled in controversy — locked out of Twitter and Instagram over posts that the social networks said Sunday violated their policies.
+In one antisemitic post on Twitter, Ye said he would soon go “death con 3 on JEWISH PEOPLE,” according to internet archive records, making an apparent reference to the U.S. defense readiness condition scale known as DEFCON.

-“You guys have toyed with me and tried to black ball anyone whoever opposes your agenda,” he said in the same tweet, which was removed by Twitter.
+“You guys have toyed with me and tried to black ball anyone whoever opposes your agenda,” he said in the same tweet posted late Saturday, which was removed by Twitter.

 The comment drew a sharp rebuke from the Anti-Defamation League, which called the tweet “deeply troubling, dangerous, and antisemitic, period.”